laggyDev/Bookstore-Management-System/README.md

 ### Initial Setup

-- **Start the Application:** Run `main.py` in your terminal or command prompt.
+- **Start the Application:** Run `main.py` in your terminal, IDEs, or command prompt.
 You will be prompted to log in using a username and password.

 ### Authentication Details